pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Our DSL here is "ad hoc, informally-specified, bug-ridden, and slow".
 I feel it works well, so I like it, I like it lots.
 I can only hope we'll scrub more bugs out of it, and even make it as fast as Python

+Our Turtle Logo language accepts many parts of Python's Turtle Logo language, presently.
+More soon, if you speak up.
+Like you could come test:

+    import turtle
+    turtle.mode("Logo")  # FIXME

+    t = turtle.Turtle()

+    t.screen.turtles()  # FIXME - they & we should begin with only 1 here
+    t.screen.reset()  # FIXME
+    t.screen.clear()  # FIXME
+    t.screen.bgcolor("Orange")  # only until next .clear  # FIXME
+    t.screen.bgcolor("#804020")  # FIXME
+    t.screen.bgcolor(0.125, 0.25, 0.5)  # FIXME

+    turtle.Screen()  # FIXME - us too, and also 'screen.'

+    pass  # FIXME: their 't' lives on, without knowing it's lost its .screen

 **Links**